 When you drink cold water, your body burns extra calories to warm it up to body temperature.
 Water also helps suppress your appetite by causing you to feel fuller, faster.

 Step 2: Fill Half Your Plate with Fruits & Veggies

 Have you ever heard the USDA's rule of thumb, “Fill half your plate with fruits and vegetables“?
 It's a great habit to develop, and one that will help you maintain a healthy weight throughout your lifetime.

-One of the best things about summertime is the plethora of fresh fruits and vegetables available at the local grocery stores and farmers markets.
-Have you heard the rule of thumb, “Fill half your plate with fruits and vegetables“?
-It’s great advice, and it’s probably the single easiest tip I’ve discovered to help maintain a healthy weight!
-It’s very easy to do when so many fresh fruits are currently in season.
-Plus, I don't know about you, but I'm a very visual person and fresh sliced fruit looks so appetizing on a plate:
+One of the best things about summertime is the plethora of fresh fruits and vegetables available at the local farmers market.
+Plus, I don't know about you, but I'm a very visual person and fresh sliced fruit just looks so appetizing on a plate!

 Did you know kiwi has more vitamin C than oranges?
 Plus, an entire kiwi only has about 55 calories!

 One good way to make sure you fit more fruits and veggies into your diet is to keep a fresh fruit bowl on your kitchen counter.
 I also remove fruits from their grocery store baggies, wash them, remove any stickers, and arrange them (prettily) in the fruit drawer of my fridge.
 That way they call out to me when I open my refrigerator door in search of a snack!